zmsy/zmsy.github.io/notes/bulma-v1-migration-plan.md

 ## Next Steps

+- Apply the removals listed above, then re-run `npm run build`.
-- If anything is visually broken: add the missing Bulma module to `src/styles/custom_bulma.scss` first (avoid page-level Bulma CSS imports).
+- If anything is visually broken: add the missing Bulma module to `src/styles/custom_bulma.scss` (avoid page-level Bulma CSS imports).
 - If production builds drop modal/responsive styling: add a minimal PurgeCSS safelist in `astro.config.mjs` for the specific missing class names.